-There have never been so many options for hosting a website or blog.
+There have never been so many options for hosting a website or WordPress hosting.
 And GoDaddy is possibly the most well-known brand in the website services industry.
 Although they began as a domain registrar, they have used their brand recognition and massive ad spend to become one of the largest hosting companies & website builder companies in the world.

 But what if you want an alternative to GoDaddy hosting?
 Just because you might have your domains there does not mean you have to use their hosting or website builder services.
 After all – you own your domain and can “point” it to whatever hosting or website builder service most fits your project.